drrnb/TCPKeyb/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+# Limitations & Known Issues
+TCPKeyb as it currently stands has some know limitations and issues.
+They are subject to being fixed (or features added) in future releases.

+- The client does not poll the server so if a server disconnects, it takes a keypress before the client will notice.
+- The program will only send individual keystrokes.
+CTRL+A for example will only send CTRL, LSHIFT+T will only send LSHIFT and so on.
+- Keys cannot currently be "held", just pressed/released.
+Holding 'N' for example will just send one singular 'N' press.

 ## License
 [GNU AGPL 3.0](https://choosealicense.com/licenses/agpl-3.0/)

 ## Show Some <3
-If you get some use from TCPKey feel free to buy me a chocolate bar or coffee.
+If you get some use from TCPKeyb feel free to buy me a chocolate bar or coffee.

 **Ko-Fi:** [https://ko-fi.com/fuzzy]()
 **BTC:** 1DUJH2kqccDpTHHSCXDkRGhxtvXm9PdnkN
 **DOGE:** DNZbJrxv6UmeHziZAUDCBi7UDLsQHAkPdq

+## Credits
+TCPKeyb currently uses [Colorful.Console](https://github.com/tomakita/Colorful.Console) for text colouring.